amchagas/open-source-toolkit/content/en/post/the_design_and_construction_of_an_electrohydrodynamic_cartesian_robot_for_the_preparation_of_tissue_engineering_constructs_plos_one/index.md

 ---
-title: 'The Design and Construction of an Electrohydrodynamic Cartesian Robot for the Preparation of Tissue Engineering Constructs'
+title: "The Design and Construction of an Electrohydrodynamic Cartesian Robot for the Preparation of Tissue Engineering Constructs"
-date: '2014-11-18'
+date: "2014-11-18"
 authors: ['admin']
 tags:  ['Research Article', 'None', 'PLOS ONE']
-layout: 'post'
+layout: "post"
 ---
 Publishing date: 2014-11-18